meganz/mpenc_doc/source/crypto.rst

 * [1] ``INT_KEY`` (multiple) Intermediate DH values for the GKA.
 * [1] ``NONCE`` (multiple) Nonces of each member for the ASKE.
 * [1] ``PUB_KEY`` (multiple) Ephemeral public session signing key of a member.
-* [2] ``PREV_PF`` Hash of the final packet of the previously completed operation, or a random string if this is the first operation.
+* [2] ``PREV_PF`` Packet ID of the final packet of the previously completed operation, or a random string if this is the first operation.
-* [2] ``CHAIN_HASH`` Chain hash corresponding to that packet.
-[TODO: link def]
+* [2] ``CHAIN_HASH`` Chain hash corresponding to that packet, as calculated by the initiator of this operation.
+This allows joining members to calculate subsequent hashes of their own, to compare with others for consistency.
 * [2] ``LATEST_PM`` (multiple) References to the latest (logical, i.e. data)
-  messages from the previous subsession that the initiator of the operation had seen, from when they initiated the operation.
+  messages from the previous subsession that the initiator of this operation had seen, from when they initiated the operation.
-* [3] ``SESSION_SIGNATURE``: Authenticated confirmation signature for the ASKE,
+* [3] ``SESSION_SIGNATURE``: Authenticated :ref:`confirmation signature
-  signed with the long-term identity key of the packet author.
-[TODO: link] TODO(xl): also want to hash group_key in here, to detect members tamper with the group key e.g. giving different results to different members.
+  <aske-session-sig>` for the ASKE, signed with the long-term identity key of
+  the packet author.

 1. Only for upflow messages and the first downflow message.
 During the upflow, this gets filled to a maximum of *n* occurences.
-2. Only for the initial packet of any operation, for the concurrency resolver.
+2. Only for the initial packet of any operation.
+These fields are ignored by the greeting protocol; instead they are used by the concurrency resolver.
+   See :ref:`transport-integration` and [msa-5h0]_ for details.
 3. Only for downflow messages, to confirm the ASKE keys.

 ``MESSAGE_SIGNATURE`` is made by the ephemeral signing key and signs the byte